interledger/rafiki/packages/documentation/src/content/docs/integration/getting-started.md

 - [webhook events listener](#webhook-events-listener)
 - [Identity Provider](#identity-provider)

-Furthermore, each payment account managed by the Account Servicing Entity needs to be issued at least one [payment pointer](#issuing-payment-pointers) in order to be serviced by Rafiki and send or receive Interledger payments.
+Furthermore, each payment account managed by the Account Servicing Entity needs to be issued at least one [wallet address](#issuing-payment-pointers) in order to be serviced by Rafiki and send or receive Interledger payments.

 ## Quotes and Fees